-In addition to the ICWDB and its various economic development initiatives, the County educational system benefits from the presence of both Imperial Valley College and San Diego State University - I.V.
+Workforce Development.
+Although the County experiences long term high unemployment rates, substantial efforts are underway to focus workforce training and education on key industry priorities.
+The County educational system benefits from the presence of both Imperial Valley College and San Diego State University - I.V.
 Campus, as well as other public and private educational/training entities such as the University of Phoenix and the Imperial Valley Regional Occupational Program (IVROP).
+The Imperial County Workforce Development Board has prioritized training in several key economic sectors, including renewable energy, agribusiness, medical and medical support, warehousing/distribution/transportation, and general customer service.